2018 MLB All-Star Game: How to watch, stream the game and Selection Show

 We have reached the midway point of the 2019 MLB regular season.
 As is their time-honored tradition, Major League Baseball's biggest star players will take a break from the daily grind of the 162-game marathon for a few days to participate in the All-Star Game and Home Run Derby.

 This year, the All-Star festivities will take place in Cleveland.
-The Home Run Derby takes place on Monday, July 8 with the All-Star Game to follow on Tuesday, July 9.
+The Home Run Derby was last night, and the All-Star Game is tonight.
+After the show Vlad Guerrero Jr., Joc Pederson and Pete Alonso put on in the Derby (Best.
+Derby.
+Ever.), hopefully there are more fireworks in store for the All-Star Game this evening.

 Here's how cord cutters can watch all of the All-Star action.